rvp-group/learning-where-to-look/README.md

 ```

 # What's Missing
-The repo is currently under updates; you can keep track here
+The repo is currently under update; you can keep track of it here

 | Feature/Component         | Status        |
 | ------------------------- | ------------- |